Who moved the Thames? York Water Gate at Embankment Gardens

 For more of Metro Girl’s history posts, click here.

-Posted on 4 October 2012, in Architecture, History, London and tagged 17th century, Architecture, Embankment Gardens, River Thames, Thames Embankment, York House Water Gate.
+Posted on 4 Oct 2012, in Architecture, History, London and tagged 17th century, Embankment Gardens, River Thames, Strand.
 Bookmark the permalink.
 5 Comments.